START-Hack/CantonOfStGallen_STARTHACK24/README.md

 ##  <p align="center"> Resources: </p>
 - We downloaded every single page from [sg.ch](https://sg.ch), covering 12 main sections as well as audio files with the voice recording reading the content of webpages.
 In total, it includes 3879 HTML pages, which requires around 400Mb of storage, and has 3492 unique MP3 recordings from `Vorlesen` (see the example here https://www.sg.ch/content/sgch/steuern-finanzen/steuern/formulare-wegleitungen/einkommens-vermoegenssteuer-privatpersonen.html).
-- All data is stored in `data.zip` file that can be found on [Azure](https://djstarthackathon.blob.core.windows.net/data/data.zip)
+- All data is stored in a `data.zip` file that can be found on [Azure](https://djstarthackathon.blob.core.windows.net/data/data.zip)
-- We organised `data` derictory in such a way that it represents the hirarchy of werbpages on the [sg.ch](https://sg.ch) website.
-In `st-gallen-data.xlsx` we collected for every webpage from [sg.ch](https://sg.ch) (1) a url of the page, (2) local path to the scrapped HTML file of the webpage, and (3) the link to the mp3 file with the recorded voice
+- We organized `data` directory in such a way that it represents the hierarchy of web pages on the [sg.ch](https://sg.ch) website.
+In `st-gallen-data.xlsx` we collected for every webpage from [sg.ch](https://sg.ch) (1) the url of the page, (2) the local path to the scrapped HTML file of the webpage, and (3) the link to the mp3 file with the recorded voice.
 - We also downloaded the `.mp3` recording reading the content of the page for every webpage where it was available.
-We stored `.mp3` in the corrresponding directory under the name `audio.mp3`.
+We stored `.mp3` in the corresponding directory under the name `audio.mp3`.
-- Also if you need a more detailed information about the scrapping process, refer to a Jupyter Notebooks in the repo: scraping.ipynb to audio.ipynb to the audio files
+- Also if you need more detailed information about the scrapping process, refer to a Jupyter Notebooks in the repo: [scraping.ipynb](https://github.com/START-Hack/CantonOfStGallen_STARTHACK24/blob/main/scraping.ipynb) to [audio.ipynb](https://github.com/START-Hack/CantonOfStGallen_STARTHACK24/blob/main/audio.ipynb) to the audio files.

 ## <p align="center"> Judging Criteria: </p>